telerik/teststudio-docs/docs/getting-started/first-project.md

 ## Elements in Test Studio Project

-The __Test Studio Elements Explorer__ provides the visual representation of all elements recorded or manually added during the Test Recording process and allows you to edit the way they are found during execution.
+The <a href="/features/elements-explorer/overview" target="_blank">__Test Studio Elements Explorer__</a> provides the visual representation of all elements recorded or manually added during the Test Recording process and allows you to edit the way they are found during execution.
 The elements are organized under Page nodes (and also Frame nodes if there are frames used in the web page) for web applications and Application and Window Caption nodes for WPF applications.

 ![Elements in the Test Studio Elements Explorer](/img/getting-started/first-project/elements-and-page-nodes.png)